datacommonsorg/docsite/api/rest/v2/resolve.md

 The Resolve API returns a Data Commons ID ([`DCID`](/glossary.html#dcid)) for entities in the graph.
 Each entity in Data Commons has an associated `DCID` which is used to refer to it in other API calls or programs.
-An important step for a Data Commons user is to identify the DCIDs of entities they care about.
+An important step for a Data Commons developer is to identify the DCIDs of entities they care about.
 This API searches for an entry in the Data Commons knowledge graph and returns the DCIDs of matches.
 You can use common properties or even descriptive words to find entities.